ComGPT: Detecting Local Community Structure with Large Language Models

 where $e_{ic}$ represents the number of internal edges in community $C$ and $e_{oc}$ represents the number of external edges of community $C$.
 For each first-order neighbor node $v$ of community $C$, if node $v$ satisfies $\Delta M = M_{C \cup \{v\}}- M_{C}> 0$, then it is considered a potential node.
 To further reduce the number of nodes processed by GPT-3.5-turbo, $k$ nodes with the largest $M$ are selected from the above potential nodes to form a potential node's set $PN$.

-\subsubsection{Graph encoding}
+\subsection{Graph encoding}

 The purpose of graph encoding is to convert graph structure data and information about the community $C$ into text that is easily understandable by GPT-3.5-turbo.
+We design graph encoding method, called ComIncident, for the community detection task.
+ComIncident includes two aspects: 1) \textbf{Topology graph.} The graph topology is represented by introducing the first-order neighbors of each node, as in Incident \cite{fatemi2023talk}.
+2) \textbf{Supplementary knowledge}.
+We describe node information from a community perspective to enhance GPT-3.5-turbo's understanding of community structure.
+It involves outlining which nodes are within the community, those that are outside, and the connections of potential nodes to both within and outside the community.
+The topological structure of local network and the supplementary information are merged to form $gtxt$.
+ComIncident is an improved version of Incident.
+Incident utilizes only the topology graph, whereas ComIncident incorporates both the topology graph and supplementary knowledge.
+To better understand ComIncident, an example is given in Figure \ref{fig:Graph encoding}.

-The graph data includes two aspects.
-1) \textbf{Graph topological structure.} We adopt Incident \cite{fatemi2023talk} to let GPT-3.5-turbo understand the graph's topological structure.
-Incident represents the graph topology by introducing the first-order neighbors of each node.
-To reduce computational overhead, the graph structure input to GPT-3.5-turbo is a local network.
-For the node selection by GPT-3.5-turbo step, the local network comprises nodes in $C \cup PN$ and the edges between them.
+For the node selection by GPT-3.5-turbo step (Section \ref{sec:Node selection by GPT-3.5-turbo}), the local network comprises nodes in $C \cup PN$ and the edges between them.